 They know patching won’t alleviate the problem of data stolen or modified (including credentials, accounts, and software) before maintenance.
 So, they also encourage password changes and reviews of accounts as a good cyber hygiene practice.

 Yet there are still vendors, service providers, end customers and end users out there that continue to disregard the importance of cyber hygiene.
 By failing to patch systems and software, these parties are recklessly endangering our society and our resources.
-Indifference permits malicious actors to steal financial resources and intellectual property from organizations and even jeopardizes the safety, integrity and reliability of critical infrastructure systems.
+Indifference permits malicious actors to steal financial resources and intellectual property from organizations.
+This even jeopardizes the safety, integrity and reliability of critical infrastructure systems.

 Shielding Systems from Attack